Hats Off Step Lively

 Hats Off Step Lively is the fifth studio album by Australian blues/rock band Jo Jo Zep & The Falcons.
 The album was released in August 1980 and peaked at number 17 on the Australian Kent Music Report, becoming the band's second top twenty album.
-The band toured the album across Australian throughout August and September 1980.
+The band toured the album across Australia throughout August and September 1980.

 A substantially revised version of this album (dropping four tracks, and adding six others) was released internationally under the title Step Lively in September 1981, with new cover art.